Cozumel coati: Description

 As a result of insular dwarfism, the Cozumel coati is notably smaller than its mainland relatives.
-Adults have a total length of approximately 74–79 cm (including the tail), whereas white-nosed coatis from the mainland average around 100–120 cm in length.
+Adults have a total length of approximately 74–79 cm, including the tail, whereas white-nosed coatis from the mainland average around 100–120 cm in length.
 A previous analysis recorded male Cozumel coatis at 785 mm and females at 744 mm total length, about 30–40% shorter than mainland coatis of the same genus.

 Distribution and habitat

 The Cozumel coati is endemic to Cozumel Island, Mexico.
 Fossil and sub-fossil evidence indicates that coatis have existed on Cozumel for at least 1,500–2,000 years.
-Archaeological excavations at Maya sites on the island uncovered hundreds of N. nelsoni bones dating from 100–1500 AD, suggesting coatis were widespread and common in pre-Columbian times.
+Archaeological excavations at Maya sites on the island uncovered hundreds of N. nelsoni bones dating from 100 to 1500 AD, suggesting coatis were widespread and common in pre-Columbian times.
 It remains unresolved whether Cozumel's coatis arrived via natural colonization (e.g. rafting or an ancient land connection) or were deliberately introduced by Maya peoples.
 Some authors have speculated on human introduction, but current evidence points to a natural origin well before Mayan civilization.
 Historically, they ranged across the entire island in various habitats.
 An analysis of Mayan-era faunal remains showed the species was once "extremely widespread and relatively abundant" in Cozumel's environments.
 Today, their distribution is greatly diminished and fragmented.

 Within Cozumel, the coati primarily inhabits tropical forests and dense woodland areas.
 Sightings have been mainly in the island's interior semi-evergreen tropical forests, which provide cover and foraging opportunities.
 They are adept climbers and can use the forest canopy for resting or to escape threats, but spend a great deal of time on the ground searching for food.
 Cozumel coatis have also been observed in coastal and mangrove habitats on the island due to the influx of anthropogenic waste.